-Incidentally, in order to achieve her ending, Helena does have to sacrifice her virginity, transitioning from the child she is at the start of the play to the woman she becomes at the end.
+Incidentally, in order to achieve her ending, Helena does have to sacrifice her virginity, transitioning from the child she is at the start of the play (figuratively speaking, because she seems on the older side of Shakespeare's female lovers) to the woman she becomes at the end.

 And then there’s Bertram.
 Whatever the reasons for this play’s lack of popularity may be today, in the 18th century, this play was looked down on because of Bertram.
 People can debate about Shakespeare’s best villain, or best fool, or best female character, but when it comes to Shakespeare’s least likable character, pick Bertram and you’ll win.
 He is the son of the late Count Rosillion, making him the new Count.
 He thinks he is better than everyone, and has no regard for anyone.
 That Helena loves him is the great frustration that people have with the play.

 ,At the start of the play, Bertram is leaving his home to be the King’s ward.
 Before he goes his mother gives him some advice.

 We might call this the “reverse Polonius” for in Hamlet, the old man gives his son advice that he himself disregards throughout the play, whereas the Countess gives her son advice which he will disregard throughout the play.